John H. Zurn

 Generosity: I give of myself to others.
 I act with empathy.

-Independence: I can work confidently to solve my own problems.
+Independence: I can work confidently to solve problems on my own.

-Collaboration: I work cooperatively and confidently with others.
+Collaboration: I can work confidently and cooperatively with others.

-Responsibility: I can be counted on.
-I take charge of my learning.
+Responsibility: I take charge of my learning.
 I am a kind, honest, compassionate, and respectful person.

 Excerpts from the book, Traits for Success….